JonathanSalwan/Triton/README.md

 $ sudo make install
 ```

 By default, LLVM and Bitwuzla are not compiled.
-If you want to have the full power of Triton, the cmake compile is:
+If you want to enjoy the full power of Triton, the cmake compile is:

 ```console
 $ cmake -DLLVM_INTERFACE=ON -DCMAKE_PREFIX_PATH=$(llvm-config --prefix) -DBITWUZLA_INTERFACE=ON ..